dotlang/language/doc/RFE.md

 Y - To add: we never implicit casts like int to float.

-? - Just like the way protocol is handled (only define functions) or interface in go, we may need something about inheritance of tuples.
+N - Just like the way protocol is handled (only define functions) or interface in go, we may need something about inheritance of tuples.
 `type Shape := {name: string}`
 `type Circle := {Shape, r: float}` this inherits from shape normally